What is wildlife conservation?

 - Student clubs and organizations such as the Wildlife Society Student Chapter at Virginia Tech and the Collegiate National Wild Turkey Federation at Virginia Tech provide an opportunity to connect with others with similar interests and get involved on campus and in the community.

 What can I do with a degree in wildlife conservation?

 Graduates in wildlife conservation may enter the job market or pursue a graduate degree in the field.
-Career possibilities are listed below, and potential employers include the Environmental Protection Agency, U.S. Fish and Wildlife Service, National Park Service, state departments of natural resources, state parks, environmental consulting firms, and nonprofit conservation agencies.
+Career possibilities are listed below, and potential employers include the Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Forest Service, National Park Service, state departments of natural resources, state parks, environmental consulting firms, and nonprofit conservation agencies.